TomLingham/Laravel-Searchy/README.md

 Configuration
 ----------------------------------------
-You can publish the configuration file to your `app` directory and override the settings by running `php artisan config:publish tom-lingham/searchy`
+You can publish the configuration file to your `app` directory and override the settings by running `php artisan vendor:publish` to copy the configuration to your config folder as `searchy.php`

 You can set the default driver to use for searches in the configuration file.
 Your options (at this stage) are: `fuzzy`, `simple` and `levenshtein`.